gernhan/english-learning/speaking/kLish/kLish.md

 * Memos:
   - You have to talk about people, not about you
-  - The answers need to be structured reasonably
+  - The answers need to have a clear structure

 - Each answer should provide 3 or 4 details